 In September 2015 I climbed Kilimanjaro.
 I’m finally getting around to writing about it, but it was one of the most fulfilling things I’ve ever done.
-I’ll right a longer post about my actual experience, but right now, I want to talk about my Kilimanjaro Packing List and what I think was essential for my climb.
+I’ll write a longer post about my actual experience, but right now, I want to talk about my Kilimanjaro Packing List and what I think was essential for my climb.